Two difficult measures of piano music with two clefs, a complex key signature, and many accidental signs

 Twelve note chromatic scale from C to C on a chromatic musical staff with five lines

-Traditional notation does not give each note its own unique position on the staff.
-The traditional staff is based on the notes from only one key (C major/A minor — the white keys on the piano).
-Only seven notes have their own line or space.
-The remaining notes (the black keys) must be represented by altering these seven notes with sharp (#) or flat (b) signs, either in the key signature or as an accidental.
+On a chromatic staff each note has its own line or space on the staff.
+On the traditional staff only seven notes have their own line or space, the notes from just one key (C major/A minor, the white keys on the piano).
+The remaining notes (the black keys) have to be represented by altering these seven notes with sharp signs (#) or flat signs (b), either in the key signature or as an accidental.

 Key Signatures

-"The need for a new notation, or a radical improvement of the old, is greater than it seems, and the number of ingenious minds that have tackled the problem is greater than one might think."
+"The need for a new notation, or a radical improvement of the old, is greater than it seems, and the number of ingenious minds that have tackled the problem is greater than one might think." — Arnold Schoenberg[1]

 A grand staff with bass and treble clefs illustrating all fifteen key signatures one by one in rotation